-Music Library – Sheet Music, Scores and Music Books
+Music Library – Sheet Music, Scores, and Music Books

-forScore App for iPad and iPhone
+forScore App for iPad, iPhone (and Mac)

-forScore is been great not only for single scores and parts.
-You can also load Real Books and Fake Books that have hundreds of songs in one giant file. forScore version 10 adds a great feature that allows you to add indexes to large scores by uploading a CSV file that links the song titles to specific page numbers of the PDF.
+forScore version 10 adds a great feature that allows you to add indexes to large scores by uploading a CSV file that links the song titles to specific page numbers of the PDF.
 You can now search for a specific song and open it in seconds within a huge book.